carlisia/website/content/thoughts/the role of intention in architecting MCP servers.md

 - "This MCP server helps **individual developers** to **manage their personal notes** with **minimal friction** so that **context-switching doesn't kill productivity**"
 - "This MCP server helps **SREs** to **debug production issues** with **read-only access** so that **they can find root causes without risking further damage**"

-### The "Why Test"
+- "This MCP server helps **data analysts** to **explore CSV files** with **read-only safety** so that **they avoid costly accidental data corruption**
+- "[This MCP server](https://github.com/carlisia/mcp-factcheck) helps **developers and technical writers** to **validate any MCP-related content against official specifications** with **real-time accuracy checking** so that **they don't waste efforts and resources on misinformation**"

 Here's how to know if your intention is strong:

-**Weak intention**: "This server processes log files" (that's a WHAT, not a WHY) **Strong intention**: "This server helps SREs debug production issues" (clear value proposition)
+- **Weak intention**: "This server processes log files" (missing WHO and WHY)
+- **Strong intention**: "This server helps SREs to debug production issues faster so that they can reduce system downtime"

 **Test**: Can you measure if you're succeeding?

-- Processing log files → How do you measure success?
+- Processing log files → What does success look like?
+Who benefits?
+Why does it matter?
-- Helping SREs debug → Faster root cause identification?
-Fewer escalations? ✓
+- Helping SREs debug production issues → Measurable: time to root cause, escalation rates, downtime minutes ✓

+The strong intention clearly identifies:

+- WHO: SREs
+- WHAT: debug production issues faster
+- WHY: reduce system downtime

+> [!SUCCESS] Tip
+> I personally start with the WHY, then play with the WHAT and WHO interchangeably.

 ## A tale of two MCP servers